kprussing/resume/experience.md

     -   [Co-lead developer]{.position} on improved simulation framework for predicting infrared and visible signatures in complex environments.
-    -   Enhancing OpenGL rendering engine to handle large scale terrains for infrared search and track algorithm development.
+    -   Enhanced OpenGL rendering engine to handle large scale terrains for infrared search and track algorithm development.
-    -   Integrating physically accurate star field background into OpenGL simulation engine for simulating night time engagements and resident space objects.
+    -   Integrated physically accurate star field background into OpenGL simulation engine for simulating night time engagements and resident space objects.
     -   [Course administrator]{.position} for the [Infrared and Visible